1975 Munich WCT – Singles

-The 1975 Munich WCT – Singles was an event of the 1975 Munich WCT tennis tournament and was played in Munich, West Germany between 10 March through 16 March 1975.
+The 1975 Munich WCT – Singles was an event of the 1975 Munich WCT tennis tournament and was played in Munich, West Germany from 10 March until 16 March 1975.
+The draw comprised 32 players and eight of them were seeded.
 Frew McMillan was the defending champion, but lost in the first round.
 First-seeded Arthur Ashe won the singles title, defeating Björn Borg in the final, 6–4, 7–6.